General Session Keynotes

-Register now to be part of this incredible event and be inspired by this legendary musician and arts advocate!
+Register now to be part of this incredible event and be inspired by these legendary musicians and arts advocates!

 Jazz musician, trumpeter, composer, bandleader, advocate for the arts, and educator Wynton Marsalis has helped propel jazz to the forefront of American culture.
 His prominent position in American culture was solidified in April 1997 when he became the first jazz artist to be awarded the Pulitzer Prize in music for his work Blood on the Fields, which was commissioned by Jazz at Lincoln Center.
 In 2012, he was named Managing and Artistic Director of the world-renowned arts organization.
 He had served as artistic director as well as music director of the Jazz at Lincoln Center Orchestra (formerly known as the Lincoln Center Jazz Orchestra) since its inception.